Applewild School, Fitchburg, MA

 Applewild School is an equal opportunity employer and as such does not discriminate on the basis of race, color, gender, age, religion, national origin, sexual orientation, disability, veteran status, or any other status protected by law.
 We welcome individuals that add to the diversity and vibrancy of our community.

-Candidates should send a letter of interest, and resume to Amy Jolly, Head of School to email@example.com (please indicate position in subject line).
+Candidates should send a letter of interest, and a resume to Amy Jolly, Head of School to email@example.com (please indicate position in subject line).